MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 ## Prerequisites

+If you are new to Azure Data Explorer and wish to learn the scenarios shown in this article, you can obtain a [free Azure Data Explorer cluster](/azure/data-explorer/start-for-free).
+For production supported use with a service level agreement for Azure Data Explorer, you'll need an Azure subscription to host a full Azure Data Explorer cluster.

+Next, determine what data you want to include in your reports.
+The scripts in this article provide samples with specific data from users, groups, and applications from Entra.
+These samples are meant to illustrate the types of reports you can generate with this approach, but your specific reporting needs may vary and require different or additional data.

-- Ensure you have the required permissions.
-You'll need the right permissions to export the type of Entra data you would like to work with and permissions to save exported JSON files.
+- If you are will be retrieving data from Microsoft Entra as a signed-in user, then ensure you have the required role memberships to retrieve data from Microsoft Entra.
+You'll need the roles with the right permissions to export the type of Entra data you would like to work with.
   - User data: Global Administrator, Privileged Role Administrator, User Administrator
   - Groups data: Global Administrator, Privileged Role Administrator, Group Administrator
   - Applications/App Role Assignments: Global Administrator, Privileged Role Administrator, Application Administrator, Cloud Application Administrator

-- PowerShell must be set to allow for User.Read.All, Group.Read.All, Application.Read.All, and Directory.Read.All.
+- Microsoft Graph PowerShell must be consented to allow for retrieval of Microsoft Entra objects via Microsoft Graph.
+The examples in this tutorial require User.Read.All, Group.Read.All, Application.Read.All, and Directory.Read.All.
+If you are retrieving data as a signed-in user, then these will be delegated permissions.
+If you will be retrieving data using automation without a signed-in user, then these will be application permissions.
 See [Microsoft Graph permissions reference](/graph/permissions-reference) for additional information.
-- Ensure you have write access to the directory where you'll install the required MS Graph PowerShell modules and where the exported Entra data will be saved.
+- On the computer where Microsoft Graph PowerShell is installed, ensure you have write access to the file system directory where you'll install the required MS Graph PowerShell modules and where the exported Entra data will be saved.
-- Determine what data you want to include in your reports.
-The scripts in this article provide samples with specific data from users, groups, and applications from Entra.
-These samples are meant to illustrate the types of reports you can generate with this approach, but your specific reporting needs may vary and require different or additional data.
+- Ensure you have permissions to retrieve data from other data sources beyond Microsoft Entra.

 ## Step 1: Setup Azure Data Explorer

 If you haven’t previously used Azure Data Explorer, you'll need to set this up first.
-You can create a free cluster without an Azure subscription or credit card or a full cluster which requires an Azure subscription.
+You can create a [free cluster without an Azure subscription or credit card](/azure/data-explorer/start-for-free) or a full cluster which requires an Azure subscription.
 See [Quickstart: Create an Azure Data Explorer cluster and database](/azure/data-explorer/create-cluster-and-database) to get started.

 ## Step 2: Connect to MS Graph and Extract Entra data with PowerShell